 The ROTC program is broken down into 4 years (2 semester courses per year) in order to adequately train future officers of the United States Army.
 Cadets who have prior service and have completed basic combat training are only required to take the junior and senior level courses.
 MSLI and MSLII courses teach basic soldiering skills from a leadership standpoint, while the advanced MSLIII and MSLIV courses enhance and develop adaptive leaders in preparation for Warrior Forge and commissioning as a Second Lieutenant.
 Physical fitness training is conducted every morning.
 The number of days a cadet is required to attend is dependant on his/her MSL course.
 A two-hour lab is conducted each week in order to put classroom knowledge into practical application.
 Potential Cadets interested in the program, who either are pursuing a masters degree or already have 57 credit hours toward a bachelors degree will attend the Leadership Training Course at Fort Knox, KY, the summer prior to his/her junior year.
 Cadets who have completed their MSLIII training will attend the Leadership Development and Assessment Course in Fort Lewis, WA during the summer between his/her junior and senior years.
 This program of training will prepare these future officers for success as they begin their career serving the United States Army.

-Several ASU ROTC graduates have risen to prominence in and out of the Army.
-At least three have achieved the rank of Major General.
+Many ASTATE ROTC graduates have risen to prominence in and out of the Army. several have achieved the rank of Major General.
 Other graduates have gone on to become Medal of Honor, Silver Star, Distinguished Service Cross, and Distinguished Flying Cross recipients: many paying the ultimate sacrifice to their country.
-Some have become senators, statesmen, corporate businessmen, and one was the past president of ASU.
-Today the ASU Red Wolf Battalion is as strong as ever.
+Some have become senators, statesmen, corporate businessmen, and one was the past president of Arkansas State University.
+Today the ASTATE Red Wolf Battalion is as strong as ever.
 Is is composed of outstanding men and women with various backgrounds and interests.
 Our cadets are active in a variety of social and scholastic organizations.
-We offer classes in leadership, rappelling, marksmanship, and military history as we continue to develop tomorrow's leaders today.
+We offer classes in leadership, rappelling, marksmanship, fitness, and military history as we continue to develop tomorrow's leaders today.